 It became readily apparent to management that partnering with the right entity could significantly accelerate commercialization in each of its new business lines.
 This, however, would come with a cost in 2018.
 In order to succeed, PyroGenesis would have to dedicate significant resources to demonstrating the value proposition, and capabilities, to these entities.
 This meant that assets which should have been dedicated to sales now had to be deployed to developing these relationships.
 This not only impacted revenues, but it also increased costs of non-paying projects.
-We have seen this effect continue into Q1 2019, which we expect will continue to some degree into Q2, 2019.
+We have seen this effect continue into Q1 2019 which, as expected, has continued into Q2, 2019.

 To date, PyroGenesis has announced that it should be awarded a two-ship build for its PAWDS unit, for approximately \$13.5MM.
-Add to this the recently announced potential contract with 1st year revenues of \$20MM (\$30-50MM in subsequent years revenues) and the impact of this strategy is apparent: over \$30MM in revenues over the next 18 months.
+Add to this the recently announced potential contract with 1st year revenues of \$20MM (plus significant subsequent years revenues) and the impact of this strategy is apparent: over \$32MM in revenues over the next 18 months.
 Approximately 6x 2018 revenues.

-2019 should also be the year in which the Company takes steps, outside of the ordinary course of business, to unlock additional value for investors.
+2019 should also see the Company takes steps, outside of the ordinary course of business, to unlock additional value for investors.